The Four Types of Wedges in Golf

 Lob Wedge (LW)

 Lob wedges are designed for chipping around the green and are often used by golfers trying to hit high-arching approach shots that will stick near the pin with minimal roll.
 They have the most degrees of loft, ranging from 58-60 degrees, though some range upwards of 64 degrees.
 Though lob wedges can hit the ball upwards of 60-70 yards, depending on the golfer's swing velocity, they're best reserved for shots inside 30 yards.
-For longer approaches, golfers use either sand wedges or gap wedges (with a reduced swing).
+For longer approaches, golfers use sand or gap wedges (with a reduced swing).

 Check out our guide to the Best Lob Wedges.

-8 Key Golf Wedge Features
+Key Golf Wedge Features

 Before we jump into how each golf wedge is used, let's look at eight key features of golf wedges, including what they are and how they affect your shot.